-- a. the HCP decides that the detainee needs to be transferred to hospital and tranquillisation is required to facilitate that transfer; - b. it is necessary to reduce suffering for the detainee and prevent a further deterioration in their health prior to further assessment or appropriate disposal.
+- the HCP decides that the detainee needs to be transferred to hospital and tranquillisation is required to facilitate that transfer; - it is necessary to reduce suffering for the detainee and prevent a further deterioration in their health prior to further assessment or appropriate disposal.

-The decision to employ pre-RT must be a reasonable and proportionate response to the risk it seeks to address but always bearing in mind that the pathophysiology of everincreasing agitation ultimately leads to worsening outcomes and an increased risk of sudden death.
+The decision to employ pre-RT must be a reasonable and proportionate response to the risks it seeks to address but always bearing in mind that the pathophysiology of ever-increasing agitation and exertion can ultimately lead to worsening outcomes and an increased risk of sudden death.

 The use of medication for pre-RT in the police station is a serious step.
 This is particularly so because detainees may have taken other drugs which interact with those used for pre-RT, leading to serious additive effects in terms of CNS depression.
-Therefore, caution needs to be employed before tranquillising any such patient and adequate safeguards must be in place to ensure the individual's safety.
+Therefore, caution needs to be employed before tranquillising any such detainee and adequate safeguards must be in place to ensure their safety.